Vernon Jordan, activist, former Clinton adviser, has died

 “I’m not afraid and I won’t quit,” Jordan told Ebony after the shooting.

-Joseph Paul Franklin, an avowed white supremacist who targeted blacks and Jews in a cross-country killing spree from 1977 to 1980, later admitted to shooting Jordan.
+Joseph Paul Franklin, an avowed white supremacist who targeted Blacks and Jews in a cross-country killing spree from 1977 to 1980, later admitted to shooting Jordan.
 He was never prosecuted in Jordan’s case, but was put to death in 2013 for another slaying in Missouri.

 Jordan left the organization in 1981, but said his departure was not related to the shooting.

 In 2000, Jordan joined the New York investment firm of Lazard Freres & Co. as a senior managing partner.
 The following year, he released an autobiography, “Vernon Can Read!: A Memoir.”
-Also in 2001, Jordan was awarded the Spingarn Medal, the highest honor given to a black American for outstanding achievement.
+Also in 2001, Jordan was awarded the Spingarn Medal, the highest honor given to a Black American for outstanding achievement.

 He has received more than 55 honorary degrees, including ones from both of his alma maters and sat on several boards of directors.